-In 2008, the Foundation partnered with Boston University School of Medicine CTE Center, the first research center in the world dedicated to the study of chronic traumatic encephalopathy (CTE), a degenerative brain disease associated with brain trauma.
-Chris has led recruitment for the VA-BU-CLF Brain Bank, which is now the largest in the world with over 260 brains donated, and over a thousand more pledged.
+In 2008, the Foundation partnered with the Boston University School of Medicine CTE Center, the first research center in the world dedicated to the study of chronic traumatic encephalopathy (CTE), a degenerative brain disease associated with brain trauma.
+Chris has led recruitment for the VA-BU-CLF Brain Bank, which is now the largest in the world with more than 425 brains donated, and over a thousand more pledged.

 Today Chris serves as an unpaid advisor to the NFL Players Association Mackey-White Traumatic Brain Injury (TBI) Committee, the Ivy League Multi-Sport Concussion Review Committee, and Major League Lacrosse.
 He also serves on the Positive Coaching Alliance National Advisory Board.

 Chris and the team’s work has been featured in print outlets such as the New York Times, Boston Globe, Washington Post, Sports Illustrated, USA Today, Chicago Tribune, Time Magazine, ESPN the Magazine, and The New Yorker, and has been featured on television programs including 60 Minutes, PBS Frontline, ESPN Outside the Lines, CNN, Fox News, TSN, ABC Nightline, and makes frequent radio appearances.
-His profile in May 2007 by HBO’s Real Sports with Bryant Gumbel won the Emmy for Sports Journalism, and he and his work have been featured in four subsequent episodes in January 2010, August 2010, November 2012, and October 2014.
+His profile in May 2007 by HBO’s Real Sports with Bryant Gumbel won the Emmy for Sports Journalism, and he and his work have been featured in six subsequent episodes in January 2010 (NFL and CTE), August 2010 (ALS and brain trauma), November 2012 (college football), October 2014 (CTE and violence), June 2015 (youth soccer heading) and October 2016 (youth tackle football).
 Chris also provides the voiceover for the US Centers for Disease Control and Prevention (CDC) Concussion Training for Coaches video, which has been seen by millions of coaches.